hrydgard/ppsspp-site/docs/faq.md

 sidebar_position: 2
 ---

-# Frequently Asked Questions
+# FAQ - Frequently Asked Questions

 Quick answers to questions that are frequently asked.

-## How can I run my PSP games in PPSSPP?
+## How can I run my real PSP games in PPSSPP?

 You need to have your PSP games as .CSO or .ISO files.
 I do not have the right to distribute those with the app, so you'll have to provide them on your own.

-To convert your real PSP games for use with PPSSPP, you need to install a "Custom Firmware" on your PSP.
-Google for that.
-Then follow these steps:
+To convert your real PSP games for use with PPSSPP, see [this article](docs/getting-started/dumping-games.md).

-* Insert the UMD into your PSP.
-* Connect your PSP to your PC with a USB cable.
-* At the PSP main menu, press Select.
-In the menu that pops up (only on Custom Firmware), choose to UMD as USB Device.
-* Still in the PSP menu, choose USB Connection in the Settings menu (to the left).
-* On your PC, a folder will pop up, containing a virtual ISO file.
-To copy the game to your PC, simply drag this to somewhere on your harddrive and the copy will start.
-Done!

-There are tools to turn ISO files into CSO (compressed ISO) files to save space, such as maxcso by [Unknown].

-If you have digital downloads on your real PSP, they can be used directly on PPSSPP.
-Just copy the EBOOT.PBP over.
-Note that this has not been tested as much as ISO loading so there may still be issues with some games.

 ## PPSSPP is awesome!
 How do I donate to the project?

-Buy [PPSSPP Gold](https://central.ppsspp.org/buygold)!
+Buy [PPSSPP Gold](/buygold)!
 Available for Android and PC.
-It's the same as the regular version functionally (see [Why Gold?](https://central.ppsspp.org/whygold)), but by buying it you support the development of PPSSPP.
+It's the same as the regular version functionally (see [Why Gold?](/docs/reference/whygold)), but by buying it you support the development of PPSSPP.

+## Why is the emulator called PPSSPP?

+Why not?
+The domain name ppsspp.org was available, unlike the corresponding domains for many other alternatives I considered.
+Today I probably would have named it something different and more pronounceable.

 ## Where can I get PPSSPP for iOS?

 PPSSPP can run on most modern iOS versions.
 On some versions, the JIT works.
-See the [Downloads page](/downloads.html) for more info.
+See the [Downloads page](/download) for more info.

+<a name="vita"></a>

+## Will PPSSPP be able to emulate the PS Vita in the future?

+No. PS Vita is a completely different machine, much more powerful than the PSP and with different security technologies.
+I don't have neither the information needed nor the time.

+Do look into the [Vita3K](https://vita3k.org/) project though!
+They are making good progress, although game compatibility is still quite low.

 ## How do I install game DLC?

 Install it exactly the same way as you would on a PSP, that is, copy the files to PSP/GAME or PSP/SAVEDATA (depending on the DLC) on the memory stick.
 In the Android version of PPSSPP, the memory stick is simply the SD card or USB storage of your phone, PPSSPP will create a PSP folder in the root of that.
 On Windows without installer, the memory stick is the "memstick" subdirectory in the PPSSPP folder.
 On iOS, it's in /User/Documents/PSP/ .
 On Mac and Linux, it's in ~/.config/PPSSPP.

-<a name="vita"></a>

-## Will PPSSPP be able to emulate the PSP Vita in the future?

-No. PSP Vita is a completely different machine, far more powerful than the PSP and with different security technologies.
-I don't have neither the information needed nor the time.

-## Do I need a BIOS file to run PPSSPP, like with PSX and PS2 emulators?
+## Do I need a BIOS file to run PPSSPP, like with PSX/PS1 and PS2 emulators?

-No. PPSSPP simulates the BIOS and the internal OS.
-It does not currently emulate enough of the hardware for the actual PSP operating system to run, so even if you have a copy of it, PPSSPP can't run it.
+No. PPSSPP simulates the BIOS and the entire internal operating system.
+It does not currently emulate enough of the hardware for the actual PSP operating system to run inside of PPSSPP, so even if you have a copy of it, PPSSPP can't run it.

-## Why is the emulator called PPSSPP?

-Why not?
-The domain name ppsspp.org was available, unlike the corresponding domains for many other alternatives I considered.
-Today I probably would have named it something different and more memorable.
+This is also why PPSSPP will not show the cross media bar interface of the real PSP, it won't run.

+<a name="gold"></a>

 ## If I buy PPSSPP Gold for Android, can I also download PPSSPP Gold for PC?
 Or vice versa?